rez0n/s3ql-b2/README.md

 - `S3QL_PREFIX` name of prefix (folder) inside your bucket, where file system will be created or from where will be mounted
 - `S3QL_ACCOUNTID` your Backblaze B2 Cloud Storage Account ID
 - `S3QL_APPLICATIONKEY` your Backblaze B2 Cloud Storage Application Key
+- `S3QL_PASSPHRASE` passphrase, used to encrypt keys in storage.
+If not set, then files in storage will be unencrypted
+- `S3QL_MAXOBJSIZE` maximum size of storage objects in KiB.
+Files bigger than this will be spread over multiple objects in the storage backend
+- `S3QL_CACHESIZE` cache size in KiB
+- `S3QL_MAXCACHEENTRIES` maximum number of entries in cache
+- `S3QL_COMPRESS` compression algorithm and compression level to use when storing new data.
+Algorithm may be lzma, bzip2, zlib, or none.
+Level may be any integer from 0 (fastest) to 9 (slowest)
+- `S3QL_THREADS` number of parallel upload threads to use
+- `S3QL_METAINTERVAL` interval in seconds between complete metadata uploads.
+Set to 0 to disable
 - `/path/to/folder/in/host/system` path to folder in host, where will be mounted FUSE file system

 ----------